MeiSun227/weatherapp/README.md

 Weather App backend is deployed with AWS Lightsail: https://test-service-1.3eo5s7qoieics.eu-north-1.cs.amazonlightsail.com/api/weather

-To run the entire project locally with docker compose, clone the repository and run `docker compose up` in project root.
+To run the entire project locally with docker compose, clone the repository, set backend environment variables in a .env file and run `docker compose up` in project root.

 # Weather App Backend